microsoft/FluidFramework/docs/content/docs/_index.md

 To keep the server simple, each Fluid client is responsible for its own state.
 In order to ensure that all clients arrive at the same state, the server sequences data operations and Fluid ensures that clients are running the same code.
-Each client is able to use that sequence to independently produce the current state regardless of the order it receives operations.
+Each client is able to use that sequence to independently and accurately produce the current state regardless of the order it receives operations.

 Here is a typical flow...